 - Cassie’s packing list from Ever in Transit.

-- For the gentlemen out there, GQ Trippin’s Gerard posted his packing list, along with photos, as did Eliot (for him and his girlfriend – 6 months, 7 countries’ worth) and Ever in Transit also has a men’s carry on list.
+- For the gentlemen out there, GQ Trippin’s Gerard posted his packing list, along with photos, as did Eliot (for him and his girlfriend – 6 months, 7 countries’ worth) and Dan from Tropical MBA revisits his packing list years later, updated for 2014 in his digital nomad packing list.

 - Spartan Traveler breaks down his packing into easy sections with photos — minimalist, and effective.